'Shape of Water' wins big at Oscars on activism-fueled night

 It won despite a plagiarism lawsuit filed in Los Angeles last month claiming its unusual plot was lifted from a 1969 American play.
 Del Toro has denied ever seeing or hearing about the play.

-Greta Gerwig’s independent mother-daughter tale“Lady Bird” came away empty-handed while Universal Pictures’ racial satire“Get Out” got just one award - for original screenplay - despite speculation that its bold take on modern race relations might take the top prize.
+Greta Gerwig’s independent mother-daughter tale “Lady Bird” came away empty-handed while Universal Pictures’ racial satire “Get Out” got just one award - for original screenplay - despite speculation that its bold take on modern race relations might take the top prize.

 “I stopped writing this movie about 20 times because I thought it was impossible.
-I thought it wasn’t going to work,”“Get Out” director and screenwriter Jordan Peele said.
+I thought it wasn’t going to work,” “Get Out” director and screenwriter Jordan Peele said.

-As expected, Britain’s Gary Oldman won his first Oscar for playing World War Two leader Winston Churchill in Warner Bros.’“Darkest Hour,” while Frances McDormand’s woman in a vengeful fury was a popular best actress winner for Fox Searchlight’s dark comedy“Three Billboards Outside Ebbing, Missouri.”
+As expected, Britain’s Gary Oldman won his first Oscar for playing World War Two leader Winston Churchill in Warner Bros.’
+“Darkest Hour,” while Frances McDormand’s woman in a vengeful fury was a popular best actress winner for Fox Searchlight’s dark comedy “Three Billboards Outside Ebbing, Missouri.”

 McDormand, 60, whose character seemed to channel the anger of the #MeToo movement that has dominated Hollywood and beyond, asked all the female nominees - across directing, cinematography, costumes and some 20 other categories - to stand up in the audience and be recognized.

-“Look around ladies and gentlemen,” she urged the glittering crowd in the Dolby Theater.“Because we all have stories to tell and projects we need financed.”.
+“Look around ladies and gentlemen,” she urged the glittering crowd in the Dolby Theater.
+“Because we all have stories to tell and projects we need financed.”.

 Oscars host Jimmy Kimmel tackled Hollywood’s sexual misconduct scandal with pointed jokes on a night that became a platform for activists on issues ranging from gun violence and the Black Lives Matter movement to sexism and immigration.
 Activists also called for underrepresented filmmakers to seize on the momentum of the past year.

-Kimmel quipped that the tall golden Oscar statue itself was“the most beloved and respected man in Hollywood.”
+Kimmel quipped that the tall golden Oscar statue itself was “the most beloved and respected man in Hollywood.”

 “He keeps his hands where you can see them, he never says a rude word and most importantly he has no penis at all.
 He is literally a statue of limitations.
 That’s the kind of man we need more of,” he said.